OData/odata.net/_posts/core libraries/2016-01-13-17-36-define-referential-constraints.md

 model.AddElement(order);
 {% endhighlight %}

-`Order.customerId` is the principal property while `Customer.id` is the dependent property.
-Create a navigation property `orders` with such a referential constraint.
+`Customer.id` is the principal property while `Order.customerId` is the dependent property.
+Create a navigation property `orders` on the principal entity type `customer`.

 {% highlight csharp %}
 var customerOrders = customer.AddUnidirectionalNavigation(new EdmNavigationPropertyInfo